 Quantum Networking 101

-Let’s get some basic questions out of the way first.
-What is the quantum internet?
-Simply put, it is a large and interconnected system of geographically dispersed quantum computers that communicate via quantum links.
+Let’s get some basic facts out of the way first.
+What is quantum internet?
+Simply put, it is a large, interconnected system of geographically dispersed quantum computers communicating via quantum links.

 Is quantum network going to replace the classical network?
-The short answer is no. Quantum networks are not meant to replace conventional networks, and it will be many many years before the technology achieves scale or maturity.
-However, its basic construct is analogous to that of today’s network which serves as its foundation.
+The short answer is no. Quantum networks are not meant to replace conventional networks, and it will be many many years before the technology reaches that scale or maturity.
+However, its basic construct is analogous to that of today’s network.

 This begs the question – why then build quantum networks?
-Several use cases have emerged in the quantum realm that require quantum networks to deploy.
-Some examples are cryptography, distributed quantum computing, distributed sensing and quantum money.
+Several use cases have emerged in the quantum realm that require quantum networks to take off.
+Some examples being cryptography, distributed quantum computing, distributed sensing and quantum money.

-Distributed quantum computing is going to be the most dominant in the observable future, according to Tim Szigeti, distinguished technical marketing engineer for Outshift.
+Distributed quantum computing is going to be the most dominant use case in the near future, according to Tim Szigeti, distinguished technical marketing engineer for Outshift.

-Distributed sensing is another use case that has applications in the fields of astronomy and cosmology.
+Distributed sensing is another use case.
+It has applications in the fields of astronomy and cosmology.
 Studies show that signals picked up by distributed sensors when merged over quantum networks provides shockingly high-precision results.
 The accuracy level significantly surpasses calculations done over classical networks.

 “With a radio telescope array looking into deep space, the classical precision could be significantly improved by a factor of ± 1/N, “N” being the number of telescopes.
 So without touching the hardware itself, I can see deeper into space or farther back in time just by using a quantum network,” Szigeti explains.